 Another variant of this protocol, known as SNTP or Simple Network Time Protocol, employs the same packet and message format.
 The major difference is that SNTP is significantly less accurate.
 Since clients cannot obtain timing data from multiple sources or use MD5 checksums, they're vulnerable to general network inaccuracies and malicious agents that intentionally provide incorrect time stamps.

 Precision Time Protocol

-PTP IEEE 1588 facilitates applications where the NTP lacks sufficient accuracy.
+PTP, defined in IEEE 1588, facilitates applications where the NTP lacks sufficient accuracy.
 By utilizing hardware-based timestamping, it provides more accurate synchronization.

 Instead of clients requesting timing information, master clocks initiate contact by sending them data that they can use to stay in sync.
 As a PTP grandmaster communicates with the clocks it's synchronizing, the information passing from one machine to the other gains a timestamp at each stop.